Sanseitō: History

 Sanseitō originated from a conservative YouTube channel called "Political Party DIY" created by streamer Kazuya Kyoumoto, politician Sohei Kamiya, and political analyst Yūya Watase in April 2019.
 The YouTube channel's objective is to show how to create a political party from scratch.
 In April 2020, the three founders of the YouTube channel officially started Sanseitō.

 At the end of 2020, Jōichiro Shinohara, a founding member of the party, advocated a conspiracy theory alleging that the 2020 United States presidential election was "rigged", causing infighting among him and two founding members, Kyoumoto and Watase, who were skeptical of the conspiracy theory.
 This led to three of the founding members leaving the party in 2021, while Kamiya remained as the leader of the party with Manabu Matsuda, another founding member of the five-person party.
 At this time, Kamiya was thinking about the direction of the party, and decided that he would be able to expand his support base by focusing more on conspiracy theories and network marketing.
 Since then, a large number of anti-vaccination and organic faith groups who claim that the COVID-19 vaccine is a conspiracy by pharmaceutical companies joined the party, creating a new support base.

 The party fielded five candidates for the national proportional representation block and 45 candidates in all constituencies for the 2022 Japanese House of Councillors election.
 Sohei Kamiya, a Sanseitō candidate in the national proportional representation block, won a seat.
 The party received more than 2% of the vote in the constituencies and proportional representation block, meeting the legal requirements for it to become a political party.

-In the 2025 House of Councillors election, Sanseitō secured 14 seats based on its "Japanese First" slogan and a policy of tax reduction.
+In the 2025 Japanese House of Councillors election, Sanseitō secured 14 seats based on its "Japanese First" slogan and a policy of tax reduction.
 It has gained votes from voters who had no previous party affiliation.
-However, its policy direction, which can be viewed as discriminatory, remained a contentious point for a party that aims to be influential in national politics in Japan.